 Pharmaceuticals pass through our bodies and are flushed through wastewater treatment facilities, ending up in lakes and river systems, and consequently affecting aquatic organisms and ecosystems.
-Some of the drugs that have been detected in surface waters include antibiotics, birth control hormones and antidepressants.
+Some of the drugs that have been detected in surface waters include antibiotics, birth control hormones

 In humans, fluoxetine works to boost mood by blocking the reuptake of serotonin.
 Serotonin is a neurotransmitter that influences many functions including sleep, appetite, memory and learning.

 Just because the mood-boosting effects of fluoxetine are beneficial to the humans to whom they are prescribed, does not mean that they are beneficial to aquatic organisms that encounter them second-hand.